davidlares/win-cpp-keylogger/README.md

    3. 000101: 5 (in Decimals) => F (encoded string)
    4. 101110: 46 (in Decimals) => u (encoded string)

-What we can get from this: Base64 is an encoding process, not an encryption process = things can be reversed.
+What we can get from this: Base64 is an encoding process, not an encryption process = so things can be reversed.

 #### Other key concepts